maggielizano/maggielizano/README.md

-Hi there!
-I'm a self-taught Business Analyst from **Costa Rica** working at **Amazon** 🇨🇷

-Obsessed with process improvement & automation, if I can make it faster or smarter, I will 💁🏻‍♀️✨
+Hi there!, I'm Maggie!
+I'm on a journey from Business Analyst to Data Engineer.
+Here’s where I’m building in public.

 - Currently diving into **Python** 🐍, **Cloud** ☁️, **AI** 🤖, and **Prompt Engineering**
 - Learning by doing, failing, Googling, and trying again, repeat loop included ♻️
-- Let’s build cool stuff and break things (intentionally... mostly)

 Always up for learning something new.
 Feel free to connect!